Excursions & Site Monitoring

 The Friends of Graves Park obtained lottery funding in 2019 for their project “Finding Lost Norton Park”, enabling them to discover many hidden features of the park previously unknown or unrecorded.
 They are currently applying for further funding to continue their investigations.
 Caroline Dewar, joined by Ian Rotherham, took us on a walk around the park on 6 August to show us what was found and tell us what they hope to look into further.
 Ian followed this up with a talk in October.

 On 10 August Society members were invited to visit the excavation of an Iron Age/Romano-British enclosure near Penistone by Roughbirchworth Community Excavation Group.
-Two trenches were being excavated by ARS and community volunteers, funded by NLHF, and clearly revealed the bank and ditch of the enclosure.
+Two trenches were being excavated by ARS and community volunteers, funded by NLHF, and they had clearly revealed the bank and ditch of the enclosure.

 For two weeks in September, University of Sheffield excavations took place on former cottages adjacent to Bishops' House in Meersbrook, and members were able to visit on 6 September for a tour of the dig and the house.
 Old stone cottages at right angles to the house were demolished when the road and estate were built, and the excavation revealed their foundations and cellars.
-A talk describing what was found has also been arranged for November.